Psychology, BS

 Learning Outcomes

-The learning outcomes in the Department of Psychological and Brain Sciences align with several of the learning goals from the American Psychological Association’s guidelines for undergraduate psychology education.
+The learning outcomes for students in the Department of Psychological and Brain Sciences align with several of the learning goals from the American Psychological Association’s guidelines for undergraduate psychology education.
 These learning outcomes expand and deepen students' foundational knowledge obtained through the GE CLAS Core program.

 Psychology majors will: